People are always fighting over the reasons why:

 7. An issue of ethics

 This doesn’t apply to everyone as I implied in the beginning.
-Some people feel strongly about
+Some people feel strongly about anime piracy and think it’s morally wrong, corrupt, selfish, and supposedly a thing only poor people do.

 The criticisms change depending on how far down the rabbit hole you go.

-On the other hand you have fans who are “pro” piracy, and don’t give a flying f*ck about the consequences or the fact that others see it as unethical.
+On the other hand, you have fans who are “pro” piracy and don’t give a flying f*ck about the consequences or the fact that others see it as unethical.

 Those in the middle who aren’t on the extreme side of things see piracy for what it is.
 Whether you see it as unethical or not is a personal choice but the more important conversation is what’s being done about it.